jakeprice-me/tech-notes/content/comment-current-command-in-terminal.md

 ---
-id: comment-current-command-in-terminal
+alias: comment-current-command-in-terminal
-uuid: 5283cafe-e84f-4b9e-8ae5-aa9da361a317
-title: Comment the Current Command in the Terminal
+category: cli
+classification: public
 date: 2022-10-27 15:12:18
-modified:
-types: tech-note
-categories: cli
+date_modified: null
+id: 20221027151218
-link:
+link: null
 pinned: false
-tags: [bash, shell, readline, shortcut, comment]
-private: false
-draft: false
+tags:
+- bash
+- shell
+- readline
+- shortcut
+- comment
+title: Comment the Current Command in the Terminal
+type: tech-note
+uuid: 5283cafe-e84f-4b9e-8ae5-aa9da361a317
 ---

 You can comment the command you are currently typing out in the terminal using the shortcut `Alt + #`.